simonedambrogio/Global-Mental-Accounting/README.md

 In this repository, we provide code and data to analyse the *Final* study described in Priolo et al. (2023): "The robustness of mental accounting: A global perspective".
 We also provide code to run the *Power Analysis* and the *Analysis Plan*, code and data to analyse the *Pilot* study.

+## Demo
+Click [here](https://run.pavlovia.org/simonedambrogio/mmar-demo/) to access a web-page that includes a demo with a small dataset that only includes the Plane study and the first three countries: Austria, Brazil, and Canada.
+Source code: Analysis Study/Analysis/index.qmd.
+You can execute it on your machine using the command ``` quarto render index.qmd ```

 ## Analysis Study

 Click [here](https://run.pavlovia.org/simonedambrogio/mmar-analysis/) to access a web-page that includes all the codes used to produce the results reported in the main text and in the supplementary materials are (Source code: Analysis Study/Analysis/index.qmd).